gradcliffe82/restaurantfoodfinder/Readme.md

 * init_app_data.sh - shell script which is used to create a raw table to load the csv file, perform the etl process and runs django.

 ### ETL process
-* The csv file gets loaded as the container initializes.
+* The restaurant.csv file is loaded and processed as the container initializes.
+* The shell script: init_app_data.sh is executed as the container starts, and it includes the following process:
-* The shell script, init_app_data.sh will run to create the raw table where it will load the csv file.
+  * The script will create a raw table called restaurants_raw, where it will copy the csv data.
-* The script will run the python file: etl_script.py and transform the data to json format.
+  * It will then run the python file: etl_script.py and transform the data to json format.
+  * It will run makemigrations and migrate to create the models.
+  * It will load data from the raw table into the application table.
-* The script will load it to the application model.
+  * The script will only execute the etl process if the raw table does not exist.
+  * Finally, it will execute python manage.py runserver 0.0.0.0:8000

 ### To build container